 So the question today is how to proceed.
 If you have in the past failed to file, you are right to be concerned that neglecting these important matters for another year can possibly do you, your family and your business interests harm.

 If you know your overseas holdings have already been reported to the IRS or know that the IRS is in the process of wringing information out of the financial institution holding your assets, further delay might no longer be an option.
-At the Law Offices of Horwitz & Citro, P.A., P.A., we are ready to begin to help you take the steps needed to resolve these matters.
+At the Law Offices of Horwitz & Citro, P.A., we are ready to begin to help you take the steps needed to resolve these matters.

 We will assess your options and aggressively work to help you minimize penalties and potential punishments.
 There's more information for you on our FATCA, FBAR and IRS Amnesty page and, of course, much more detailed and personalized assistance in consultation with our experienced tax lawyers.